Eschatologue/CM_wiki/docs/class/rogue/index.md

 If the target is Large or smaller, it must succeed on a Dexterity saving throw or have the Prone condition.

 ***Withdraw (Cost: 1d6)***
-Immediately after the attack, you move up to half your **:rsc-spd: Speed**{ .rsc } without provoking Opportunity Attacks.
+Immediately after the attack, you move up to half your **:rsc-spd: Speed**{ .em } without provoking Opportunity Attacks.

 ### Level 5: Uncanny Dodge

-When an attacker that you can see hits you with an attack roll, you can take a :rsc-r: Reaction to halve the attack's damage against you (round down).
+When an attacker that you can see hits you with an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to halve the attack's damage against you (round down).

 ### Level 7: Evasion